InterfaceConsciousness/interfaceconsciousness.github.io/_pages/philosophy.md

 <!-- ## Core commitments -->
 * **Consciousness exists in the relations around us**, not merely inside our heads.
 We conceive of it as a fundamental aspect of reality -- its relational substrate with which an agent interfaces.
 We reject any conflation of consciousness with the notion of a “ghost in the machine.”[^4]

 * **Interface consciousness** refers not to ‘consciousness as such’ but to the process by which reality is mediated, filtered, and integrated for agent-accessible experience.
 The interface presents a ‘slice’ of reality, encoded in specific subjective phenomena (e.g., qualia, selfhood).
 Through interfaces, agents integrate with the world.
-Cultural artifacts and practices—from ritual objects to literary texts—are crystallized collective interfaces, encoding shared modes of accessing relational substrates.
+Cultural artifacts and practices—from ritual objects to literary texts—are crystallized collective interfaces, encoding shared modes of access.

 * **_Q_-networks** are models of the relational and radically transcendental ground of an agent's reality.
-The immediate actuality of experience refers to this relational substrate.[^1]
+The immediate actuality of subjective experience refers to this relational substrate.[^1] Q-networks are built by first embedding various objective data (such as phyiological signals or ANN-activations) into a mathematical space of possible experiences and then analyzed for thei phenomenological structure.

 *	**Subjective experience**, forming the 'hard' part of the problem of consciousness, is like the desktop of a computer that gives us access to reality while hiding its underlying structure.
 Just as a computer’s desktop is but a user-friendly way of interacting with the deeper reality of the computer, our subjective experience is an evolved or designed 'user-friendly' way to interact with the world.